Problem of the Week

 The class will have two written exams, a midterm and final.
 These are paper tests, graded by your instructor, and you will not be allowed to re-take these.
 These exams are taken during normal class times.

 The midterm and final exam will each count for 30% of your final grade.
-Quizzes (approximately one per week) will count for 8% of your final grade.
-Homework on WebAssign including “warmup exercises” will count for 30% of your grade.
-Written homework and class participation will count for 2% of your final grade.
+Homework on WebAssign including “warmup exercises” will count for 25% of your grade.
+The remaining 15% of your grade is determined by quizzes.

 Before most class meetings, you'll be assigned one or more short videos to watch, as well as “warmup exercises” that are intended to check that you have watched and understood the videos.
 This is required homework, due before class starts.
 The videos will cover aspects of the material that you just need to listen to and understand.
 Covering these aspects on video allows you to re-watch or pause as needed; it also frees up class time for more interactive work.